UKCloud/documentation/articles/shared/shared-how-license-microsoft.md

 - **Other Microsoft Products**

-  - Engage with your Account Director or Service Delivery Manager who will be able to help and advise you as to whether the software can be licensed, and if so, how.
+  - Engage with your Account Director or Service Delivery Manager who'll be able to help and advise you as to whether the software can be licensed, and if so, how.

 ## Submitting a request to use Microsoft applications on the UKCloud platform